 Commodity-based coffee ETFs operate with an arbitrage mechanism designed to allow investors to directly track the performance of the coffee market as a whole.

-Only one ETF that is exclusively invested in coffee is currently available:
+In the US, there is only one ETF that is exclusively invested in coffee is currently available:

 - iPath Dow Jones-UBS Coffee Subindex Total Return ETN (JO), which tracks an index of futures contracts on the price of coffee.

 - Investments come at a low price, with lower risk than stocks in a single company.